apache/doris/docs/en/docs/admin-manual/config/fe-config.md

 The connection timeout and socket timeout config for thrift server.

-The value for thrift_client_timeout_ms is set to be larger than zero to prevent some hang up problems in java.net.SocketInputStream.socketRead0
+The value for thrift_client_timeout_ms is set to be zero to prevent read timeout.

 ### mysql_nio_backlog_num